bekzod-murotboyev/reflect-telegram-bot/README.md

   domain: YOUR_DOMAIN  # https://example.com or example.com
   token:  YOUR_BOT_TOKEN  # You can learn how to get it from https://core.telegram.org/bots/faq#how-do-i-create-a-bot
 ```
 As described above the library works only webhook approach, in case, you want your project would use long polling method, this library can't help you!
 For local working we highle recommend you to use [NGROK](https://ngrok.com/).
 This is a versatile and popular tool used for exposing local servers to the internet.
-You can dowmload it from [here](https://ngrok.com/download)!
+You can download it from [here!](https://ngrok.com/download)

 ---